scroll-tech/scroll-documentation/src/content/docs/en/technology/zkevm/intro-to-zkevm.md

 However, achieving Ethereum compatibility with a ZK rollup poses a large challenge - the rollup must be able to generate a proof proving that an off-chain EVM computation was executed correctly.
 This is essentially what a “zkEVM” is: **a zkEVM is a system that proves the correct execution of the EVM**.

-The EVM was originally designed without ZK rollups in mind, and it turns out that it is quite challenging build a zkEVM.
+The EVM was originally designed without ZK rollups in mind, and it turns out that it is quite challenging to build a zkEVM.
 However, we at Scroll are undeterred by the challenge, and have been working hard in collaboration with the [Ethereum Privacy and Scaling Explorations](https://appliedzkp.org/) team to make the zkEVM a reality.

 ## Learn more